-Congratulations on your admission to Memorial University of Newfoundland.
+Congratulations on your admission to Memorial University.
 We know you may have many questions.
-We have provided the information below to help you with your planning and preparation for the start of your graduate program in the Spring 2021 and Fall 2021 semesters.
+We have provided the information below to help you with your planning and preparation for the start of your graduate program.
 For general information on steps to take as a new graduate student, please refer to the New Graduate Student webpage.
-For further updates and other important updates related to covid-19 planning, please refer Memorial University’s Information Hub.
+For further updates and other important updates related to covid-19 planning, please refer to the Memorial University’s Information Hub.
 Regardless of the method by which programs are delivered, we want to assure you that Memorial will continue to maintain the very high quality of graduate teaching, supervision, and student experience that we are known for.
-We will also try to be as flexible as possible so your experience as a graduate student at Memorial remains excellent despite the circumstances.

 - As a leading teaching and research university, Memorial is home to some of the top scholars in their fields and finest supervisors in the nation.
 We are committed to making your learning experience as a graduate student a positive one.
 Wherever possible, Memorial will be as flexible as possible to ensure you are able to commence your program.

-- For many research students, it may be possible to commence research remotely with the help of your supervisor.
-For others, you may wish to discuss the possibility of commencing your program by mostly taking courses in the first semester and focusing on other activities (e.g., literature review) that can be done remotely (and deferring research to later in the program).
-If upon discussing with your supervisor it is not feasible to commence your program, you may wish to ask your supervisor for a deferral of admission by the appropriate deadline.
+- For some research students who are not able to travel to campus, it may be possible to commence research remotely with the help of your supervisor.
+If this is not possible, you may wish to discuss the possibility of commencing your program by mostly taking courses in the first semester and focusing on other activities (e.g., literature review) that can be done remotely (and deferring research to later in the program).
+If upon discussing with your supervisor it is not feasible to travel to campus or commence your program, you may wish to ask your supervisor for a deferral of admission by the appropriate deadline.

 - Memorial will maintain its commitment to graduate student funding.
 For graduate students who are Canadian citizens or permanent residents of Canada or international students but residing in Canada with a Canadian Social Insurance Number, funding and graduate assistantships will be paid in the normal way.

 - For international graduate students who are starting their programs remotely outside of Canada and without a Social Insurance Number, graduate funding will be paid directly into their student account on a biweekly basis.
 This will ensure graduate students are not accruing fees while pursuing their programs.
-When at a later date it is possible to arrive in St. John’s or Corner Brook to complete their programs, those graduate students will be issued the remaining funds owing for the academic year (these funds cannot be released any earlier).
+When at a later date it is possible to arrive on campus to complete their programs, those graduate students will be issued the remaining funds owing for the academic year (these funds cannot be released any earlier).
 Whenever possible, graduate assistantships (i.e., employment) will be reserved for international students for later in their programs.
 If the graduate assistantship is not possible, this amount will be paid as a fellowship later in the program.

 - Memorial is widely acknowledged as one of the best universities in Canada in terms of international graduate student experience and supports.
-While you may commence your graduate program remotely, we will continue to support you in and outside of your degree program to ensure you have the best possible experience as a graduate student.
+Regardless of where you are, we will continue to support you in and outside of your degree program to ensure you have the best possible experience as a graduate student.

-- If you intend on coming to Canada at some point to complete your diploma or degree, please apply for a study permit immediately through the IRCC website.
+- If you are planning on coming to Canada to complete your diploma or degree, please apply for a study permit immediately through the IRCC website.
 You may apply for a study permit online even if the Visa Application Centre near you is closed.
 You’ll find detailed instructions on the Immigration, Refugees, and Citizenship Canada (IRCC) website.
 You’ll also find information specific to MUN graduate students on this page.
 After you apply, you may be asked to submit documentation (e.g., medical exam) or information (e.g., biometrics) that might not be accessible at this time.
 We are advised that IRCC will account for these delays and hold onto your application until a time that you can provide all the necessary documentation.
-Once you have received confirmation of study permit approval (in principle or final approval), please email the confirmation from IRCC to firstname.lastname@example.org and reference your MUN student number in the email.

 For further information